Dictionary: letter T

 - If you don't like it, I can always take it back to the shop.

 - I must take this book back to the library tomorrow.

-2 When you take something back, you admit that something you said was wrong.
+2 Admit that something you said was wrong

 - Victoria's solo pop career failed to take off.

 - It might take an additional two years for the project to take off.

 - Book clubs have taken off in a big way in London over the last ten years.

 3 remove [take something off] (coat, jacket, dress, shoes, lid, cover ) remove an item of clothing

 - Please take your jacket off if you find the place too warm.